 To help, I put together this guide to everything you need to know about Pfeil carving tools.
 First I’ll explain a bit more about the company itself, then get into the two types: Pfeil wood carving tools and Pfeil lino cutting tools.

-If you’re looking for where to buy them, I’ve included links below to the best sets of Pfeil carving and lino cutting tools and a bit of details about each.
+If you’re looking for where to buy them, I’ve included links below to the best sets of Pfeil carving and lino cutting tools and a bit of detail about each.
 Let’s get started!

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.